 Food is important

-Food is not a commodity, to be measured in tonnes and dollars, nor something to be ignored in your day-to-day.
+Food is not a commodity, to be measured in tonnes and dollars.
+Nor is it something to be ignored in your day-to-day.
 It is at the center of our biosphere, and it is at the center of our human lives.

 You will find that by slowing down and giving some love and attention to what you eat that your life will improve in several ways.

-Eating a balanced diet, choosing your ingredients carefully, you will get ill less often and are more likely to live a long, healthy life.
+Eating a balanced diet and choosing your ingredients carefully, you will get ill less often and are more likely to live a long, healthy life.

 It is also good for the brain.
 Not only does eating well have several biological benefits, you will also never stop learning with food.